flueke/mesytec-mcpd/README.md

 The requested hostname is based on the serial number of the module: `mcpd-NNNN` where `NNNN` is the serial number displayed near the Ethernet port of the MCPD-8.

-After the DHCP phase the MCPD-8 should be reachable via its hostname:
+After the DHCP phase the module should be reachable via its hostname using the `mcpd-cli` command line tool: `mcpd-cli --address mcpd-0012 version` attempts to connect to MCPD-8_v2 with serial `0012` and read out the firmware version.

-`ping mcpd-0012` should receive a reply for MCPD-8_v2 via serial 0012.
+The `hostname` and `nslookup` tools can also be used to verify that your DHCP server created the DNS entry as expected.

 ## Manual ARP entry setup